This guide has everything you need to know about the new LogNTrack screenshots feature.

 What are LogNTrack Screenshots?

-The LogNTrack screenshots feature lets account admins capture employees’ computer screens at 5-minutes intervals.
+The LogNTrack screenshots feature lets account admins capture employees’ computer screens at 5-minute intervals.
 That way managers can view their employees’ activity throughout the day, and have bigger control over the company’s time resources.

 For a long time it was one of the most requested features, and here’s why: